|Family||Scientific Name||Author||Year||Common Name|

 Cape Fear Shiner

-Cape Fear Shiner Notropis mekistocholas.
+Cape Fear Shiner Miniellus mekistocholas.
 Black stripe on side but not on snout.
 Black pigment on both lips.
 Thin dark stripe on back.
 No red pigment in iris.
 Pointed snout.
 Long, coiled black gut.

-Swallowtail Shiner Notropis procne.
+Swallowtail Shiner Miniellus procne.
 Thin dark predorsal stripe with black “smudge” at origin of dorsal fin.
 Black stripe on side but not on snout.
 Some pigment on upper lip.
 No red pigment in iris.
 Breast almost entirely naked.
 Pointed snout.
 Anal fin base well pigmented.